Misplaced 1 - Top-30 Variety

 The serif of the misplaced 1 is clearly visible on the photo.
 We’ve included this interesting

-misplaced digit variety in our Top-30 list.
+misplaced digit variety as one of our Top-30.

 Obverse 3 Die States